J-Code-Sigma/ollama-fastAPI-rust-chat/README.md

 # llama.cpp FastAPI Rust Chat

-A multi-tiered chat application demonstrating the integration of **FastAPI**, **Rust (Actix-Web)**, and **llama.cpp** to serve LLM requests efficiently on ARM64 (Raspberry Pi) and other architectures.
+A multi-tiered chat application integrating **FastAPI**, **Rust (Actix-Web)**, and **llama.cpp**.
+Optimized for high-performance LLM inference on **ARM64 (Raspberry Pi)** and other Linux architectures using native compilation.

 ## Project Architecture

-This project uses a microservices architecture to process chat requests:
+This project uses a microservices architecture to ensure security, request serialization, and efficient inference:

-1.  **FastAPI (Python)**: Acts as the public-facing API gateway / frontend backend.
+1.  **FastAPI (Python)**: Acts as the public-facing API gateway.
+It handles CORS, input validation, and multi-layer content filtering (Profanity & LLM-Guard).
-2.  **Rust API (Actix-Web)**: Acts as a middleware service.
-It implements a semaphore to strictly serialize requests (1 at a time) before forwarding them to llama.cpp.
+2.  **Rust API (Actix-Web)**: A high-performance middleware that manages request queuing via a `Semaphore(1)`—ensuring the LLM isn't overwhelmed—and injects system-level instructions.
-3.  **llama.cpp**: The LLM server hosting a Llama 3.2 GGUF model via an OpenAI-compatible API.
+3.  **llama.cpp**: The inference engine, built natively from source for maximum hardware optimization.

 ```mermaid
 graph LR